spdx/spdx-gradle-plugin/README.md

 spdxSbom {
   targets {
     create("release") {
-      // use a different configuration
+      // use a different configuration (or multiple configurations) configurations.set(listOf("myCustomConfiguration"))
-      configuration.set("myCustomConfiguration")

       // adjust properties of the document
       document {